Home » Central Catalonia » Visiting the Salt Mountain and medieval castle in Cardona

 Visit the Salt Mountain Cultural Park

-The Salt Mountain Cultural Park is a massive formation of mostly potassium, sodium and magnesium chloride.
-The mine stayed in function from 1929 to 1990, and then it closed.
+The Salt Mountain Cultural Park is a massive formation of mainly potassium, sodium and magnesium chloride.
+The mine stayed in function from 1929 to 1990 and closed.
 Seven years after closing it, they decided to open it to the public so people could know about the importance of this natural resource, its history, and the miners’ lives.

-The only way to visit the mountain is with a guided tour that lasts one hour and costs 12.5 €/person (the regular guided visit).
+The only way to visit the mountain is with a one-hour guided tour, which costs 12.5 €/person (the regular guided visit).

 The outside of Cardona's Salt Mountain

-At the beginning of the visit, they give you some safety equipment to wear.
-You’re then ready to explore 500 m of galleries situated 86 m underground.
+At the beginning of the visit, you are given safety equipment to wear.
+You’re then ready to explore 500 m of galleries situated 86 m underground!

 When we entered the galleries, we were astonished.
 Inside what seems just a pile of salt, there’s a whole world to explore that you’d never imagine could exist.
 It’s surprising how nature can create such beautiful landscapes!
 The variety of colours and shapes makes a unique underground temple and an invisible world for those not curious enough to explore this place.

-This place is worth a stop as you get the chance to explore a curious geological phenomenon.
+This place is worth a day trip from Barcelona as you get the chance to explore a curious geological phenomenon.
 The visit is suitable for everyone, no matter how young or old you are.

 ⚠️ Important!